tombensve/APS/README.md

 ----

-I decided to not use a maven plugin for Docker and run Docker commands directly in bash scripts instead.
+I decided to not use a maven plugin for Docker and run Docker commands directly in bash scripts via maven-exec-plugin instead.

 ## Runtime of the APS kind